tc39/proposal-measure/README.md

 could be imagined, but are out-of-scope in this proposal.
 This proposal focuses on on the numeric core that future proposals can build on.

-### Units
+### Unit conversion

-One naturally might want to include units (`mile`, `kilogram`, etc.) but we currently envision that functionality being part of the [Smart Units](https://github.com/tc39/proposal-smart-unit-preferences) proposal.
+One might want to convert a Measurement from one unit (e.g., miles) to another (e.g., kilometers).
+However, we envision that functionality as part of the [Smart Units](https://github.com/tc39/proposal-smart-unit-preferences) proposal.
 This implies that converting from unit to another is not supported, as well as converting measurements between scales (e.g., converting grams to kilograms).
-Our work is designed to be a foundation for such ideas.
+Our work here in the Measure proposal is designed to be a foundation for such ideas.

 ## Related/See also